c3rl/cyber-gaurd-ai-competition/readme.md

 # Cyber Gaurd AI
 <hr/>
-Categorization of cyber-complaints into various predefined categories.
+Categorization of cyber-complaints into various predefined categories and subcategories.

 ### The Idea
 <hr/>